-Having said that, if you’ve got the space, then you must designate a specific spot in your house as the baby’s room.
+If you’ve got the space, you must designate a specific spot in your house as the baby’s room.

 Letting the baby have their room will be necessary for both parties.
 The baby will have a space of their own that they can grow into, and everything required to take care of them will be readily accessible.

 For you, your baby having a room of their own provides separation and privacy.
-While it’s essential to be near the baby, it also pays to have separate spaces.
+So while it’s essential to be near the baby, it pays to have separate spaces.

-With a baby monitor in hand, you have full access to the baby’s needs while not having to worry about disturbing their slumber.
+With a baby monitor in hand, you have full access to the baby’s needs while not worrying about disturbing their slumber.

 Decide On The Baby’s Room

-Decide beforehand – well in advance – which room is going to belong to the baby.
+Decide beforehand – well in advance – which room will belong to the baby.

 Work with your partner to decide where the baby will sleep and, if possible, designate a specific room as theirs.